The wrapped Fukaya category for semi-toric SYZ fibrations: Wrapped Floer cohomology

-Combining these inequalities gives the claim.
+Combining these inequalities we see that we cannot have a sequence $t_i\to\infty$ such that $u_{t_i}\to\infty$.
+That is, there is a compact set $\tilde{K}(E)$ such that $u_t$ meets $\tilde{K}(E)$ for every $t\in\R$.
 It remains to estimate the diameter of $u_{t}$ for any $t$.
-Here we apply the domain local estimate \ref{tmDiamEst} which is based on the monotonicity estimate of \cite{Sikorav94} with respect to any admissible $J$ and in particular satisfies the monotonicity inequality. \end{proof}
+Here we apply the domain local estimate \ref{tmDiamEst} which is based on the monotonicity estimate of \cite{Sikorav94} with respect to any admissible $J$ and in particular satisfies the monotonicity inequality.
+Namely, we cover $u_t$ by a pair of half discs to obtain for the constant $R=R(E)$ of \ref{tmDiamEst} that $u_t$ is contained in the compact set $K(E)=B_{2R}(\tilde{K}(E))$. \end{proof}